superstarlifter/doc/docs/getting_started/charts.md

 ### Good to know with charts

-  Hover over data points on each chart to see tool tips
+  Hover over data points on each chart to view more information.

 <img src="../assets/chart_tooltips.png"  style="width:800px" class="border"></img>